A unit-based symbolic execution method for detecting memory corruption vulnerabilities in executable codes: Evaluation

 It is worth mentioning that Driller only detects vulnerabilities making the program crash.
-Therefore, it has not been tested on CWE416\_Use\_After\_Free programs in our experiments as it could not detect vulnerability in these programs.
+Therefore, it has not been tested on \seqsplit{CWE416\_Use\_After\_Free} programs in our experiments as it could not detect vulnerability in these programs.
+To be more precise, in Fig.~\ref{fig:fig12}, about 28\% of the total analysis time in analyzing CWE122-Heap-Based-Buffer-Overflow programs refers to the execution of the Cover algorithm and curve fitting process.
+Also, for analyzing CWE121-Stack-Based-Buffer-Overflow programs, 33\% of the analysis time and for analyzing CWE415-Double-Free and CWE416-Use-After-Free programs, 56\% of the total time refers to the learning process, and the rest of it is spent to apply symbolic execution.